-Written by Carl Rosenberg; copy edited by Adrienne Munro
+Written by Carl Rosenberg; copy edited by Malvika Kathpal

-This seminar will help anyone wishing to advance their structural editing abilities, broaden their skills base, or study for the structural certification test offered by Editors Canada this fall.
-It will be most useful for participants who already have some experience and understanding of structural editing, although editors at all levels are welcome.
-All course materials will be supplied.
+This seminar will help anyone wishing to advance their proofreading skills, prepare for job advancement, or study for future offerings of the proofreading certification test given by Editors Canada.
+Participants should have some proofreading experience and be familiar with conventional markup.
 See the registration page for more details.

-Carl Rosenberg, a volunteer on Editors BC’s communications and social media committee, spoke to Ruth about her work on structural editing.
+Carl Rosenberg, a volunteer on Editors BC’s communications and social media committee, spoke to Ruth about her work on advanced proofreading.

 Continue reading →